rhv9/book/pages/AdministratingMicrosoftEntraID/users_and_groups.md

 Users by default are granted *zero* permissions (Zero trust policy).

-There are two types of users we can add to a Tenant:
+There are three types of users we can add to a Tenant:

 1. Member